2026 Classes

 Taught by Rebecca Martin

 Rebecca is the indie dyer behind Good Wool, an exclusively naturally-dyed yarn brand.
 Bex will show you the ropes of using natural dyes on wool.
-We’re still working out the finer details for this session, but you will have your own yarn to take home from this session (we’ll ship it to you once it’s processed and dried).
+Dye your own non-super wash yarn to take home from this session (we’ll ship it to you once it’s processed and dried).

 Handmade Notebook